• Skip to primary navigation

 pancake ingredients laid out on a table.

-• Bananas - Make sure your bananas are ripe for optimal sweetness and texture.
+• Bananas - Make sure your bananas are ripe (spotted and soft) for optimal sweetness and texture.
 More ripe bananas to use?
-Try french toast with caramelized bananas, healthy banana peanut butter cookies, banana gingerbread muffins, and vegan peanut butter banana cookies.
+Try my banana French toast.

 • Eggs - I recommend using room temperature eggs for a light and fluffy texture.